Create Site

 1. In Site Area, choose Draw or Upload/manual.

-2. Draw a polygon on the map or upload GeoJSON/KML / paste coordinates.
+2. Ecosystem sites: draw a polygon or upload GeoJSON/KML / paste coordinates.

 Draw or upload site boundary Screenshot: Site area step with draw/upload options